-- Conduct pre-season education meetings and participate in industry days. - Provide electronic distribution of educational material to fishers and licence holders at the start of the season. - Ensure all interested parties understand their respective obligations and the compliance focus for the coming season. - Develop Industry communication & relationship programs to facilitate discussion of topics such as compliance inspection outcomes, Threatened Endangered Protected Species (TEPS) and other issues impacting the Sardine fishery. - Ongoing one on one education during inspections.
+- Conduct pre-season skipper and crew education meetings including TEPS awareness and participate in industry days. - Provide electronic distribution of educational material to fishers and licence holders at the start of the season. - Ensure all interested parties understand their respective obligations and the compliance focus for the coming season. - Develop Industry communication & relationship programs to facilitate discussion of topics such as compliance inspection outcomes, Threatened Endangered Protected Species (TEPS) and other issues impacting the Sardine fishery. - Ongoing one on one education during inspections.